Aliases for BPNT1 Gene

 BPNT1, also called bisphosphate 3-prime-nucleotidase, or BPntase, is a member of a magnesium-dependent phosphomonoesterase family.
 Lithium, a major drug used to treat manic depression, acts as an uncompetitive inhibitor of BPntase.
 The predicted human protein is 92% identical to mouse BPntase.
 BPntase's physiologic role in nucleotide metabolism may be regulated by inositol signaling pathways.
 The inhibition of human BPntase may account for lithium-induced nephrotoxicity. [provided by RefSeq, Jul 2008]

 GeneCards Summary for BPNT1 Gene

 BPNT1 (3'(2'), 5'-Bisphosphate Nucleotidase 1) is a Protein Coding gene.
-Among its related pathways are Akt Signaling and Akt Signaling.
-GO annotations related to this gene include magnesium ion binding and 3(2),5-bisphosphate nucleotidase activity.
-An important paralog of this gene is IMPAD1.
+Among its related pathways are Cytochrome P450 - arranged by substrate type and Metabolism.
+Gene Ontology (GO) annotations related to this gene include magnesium ion binding and 3'(2'),5'-bisphosphate nucleotidase activity.
+An important paralog of this gene is IMPA2.

 Converts adenosine 3'-phosphate 5'-phosphosulfate (PAPS) to adenosine 5'-phosphosulfate (APS) and 3'(2')-phosphoadenosine 5'- phosphate (PAP) to AMP.
 Has 1000-fold lower activity towards inositol 1,4-bisphosphate (Ins(1,4)P2) and inositol 1,3,4-trisphosphate (Ins(1,3,4)P3), but does not hydrolyze Ins(1)P, Ins(3,4)P2, Ins(1,3,4,5)P4 or InsP6.